jetthoughts/jt.github.io/_posts/blog/2015-08-07-Mock-Everything.markdown

 <img src="http://www.quickmeme.com/img/9a/9a7460d0eec7baa6db72ab966714669e4754fea9ae127b44d6da56761260c2b2.jpg" class="left" style="margin-right: 1em;" />

 Have you found a lot of code with mocks and stubs?
-But what do you feel about it?
+But how do you feel about it?
-When I see mocks/stubs I always looking how to remove them.
+When I see mocks/stubs I am always looking for the way to remove them.

-### Application Lifecycle with mocking everything strategy:
+### Application lifecycle with mocking everything strategy:

 1. Everything starts from a happy developer and a clean architecture with fastest tests.
 2. And one day in the middle of development we have changed the core application business logic.